 The statute was unconstitutionally applied to a mother who possessed a family photo showing herself and her young daughter exposed because the photo was meant entirely for personal use, no economic or commercial use was intended, and such possession had no connection with, or effect on, the national or international commercial child pornography market.
 United States v.
 McCoy, 323 F.3d 1114, 1132 (9th Cir.
-2003); but see United States v.
-McCalla, 545 F.3d 750, 756 (9th Cir.
-2008) (holding that any reasoning in McCoy relying on local nature of activity was overruled by Gonzalez v.
+2003).
+But see McCalla, 545 F.3d at 756 (holding that any reasoning in McCoy relying on local nature of activity was overruled by Gonzalez v.
 Raich, 545 U.S. 1 (2005)).